BerkeleyLab/Bedrock/build-tools/newad.md

 ### The workflow of newad

-The 'main' input to the newad is essentially two arguments.
-The top verilog file to start the parser and the list of directories to go through.
+The 'main' input to the newad is essentially two arguments: the top Verilog file to start the parser, and the list of directories to go through.

 newad starts by parsing the top file and starts going deeper into the hierarchy.
-There is two main process is happening during this traverse;
+There are two main processes happening during this traverse;

-1) Looking for verilog module instantiations marked `automatic`, for which newad needs to generate port assignments.
+1) Looking for Verilog module instantiations marked `automatic`, for which newad needs to generate port assignments.
 When such an instantiation is found, it calls back itself recursively to look deeper into the hierarchy.

-The following verilog snippet shows how instantiated verilog module is marked `auto` by a developer
+The following Verilog snippet shows how instantiated Verilog module is marked `auto` by a developer

 ```verilog
 digitizer_slowread digitizer_slowread // auto